Logitech Harmony universal remotes discontinued

 Sounds like Harmony universal remote controls will be fading out.
-Logitech said Friday that it'll no longer make the gadgets -- meant to simplify your wrangling of a multi-component home theater system -- though they'll still be available for a while from various retailers.
+Logitech said Friday it'll no longer make the gadgets -- meant to simplify your wrangling of a multi-component home theater system -- though they'll still be available for a while from various retailers.

 Don't panic if you're a Harmony fan, however; Logitech says the company won't leave you empty-handed.